 Edible flowers are typically the most encountered type of edible plant in Europe.
-It is common knowledge that certain flowers, such as nasturtiums, sunflowers, jasmine flowers and honeysuckles are all edible.
+It is common knowledge that certain flowers, such as nasturtiums, sunflowers, jasmine flowers (pictured above) and honeysuckles are all edible.
 However, Europe is home to many other types of edible flowers.
 A wild example is the taraxacum flower, which is native to the continent and used for its edible seeds.
 The rose, also native to Europe, produces edible rose hips that are high in vitamin C. The purple syringa flower, found in most European countries, is also edible and sometimes considered to be a weed.
 Finally, the ubiquitous dandelion, found in many backyards and parks, is edible and can be used in salads and tossed greens.

 The arctic willow, native to northern parts of Europe, produces edible shoots and roots that are high in vitamin C. The juniper tree, found growing wild throughout most of northern Europe, grows edible twigs and fruit.
 The beech tree, common in wild forests in eastern and southern Europe, produces edible nuts that are akin to chestnuts, another nut-producing tree found in southern and central Europe.
 Beech nuts were once used to make a coffee-like drink, while chestnuts are high in protein and a popular food for survival.
 A final nut-producing tree originally found in Europe is the filbert, commonly called the hazelnut tree in the U.S.

 Shrubs and Annuals